"One Man's Challenge"

 This copy is from the archives of Dale Smallin, who created the film.
 Dale Smallin, a year later, produced Wipeout and Surfer Joe for The Safari's and is the man who did the laugh at the beginning of Wipeout.
 Mr. Smallin passed away in Sacramento, California in 2011.
-This video has been licensed for distribution by Rudolf Music.
-Copyright 2000-2013 All Rights Reserved.
+This film has been licensed for distribution by Rudolf Music.
+Copyright 2000 All Rights Reserved.

 Actual footage from the film: